Frequently Asked Questions

 • Is it still a true re-sticker if a + is added?

 Yes, the coin can still be considered a true re-sticker if a plus (+) is added to the coin since CAC only evaluates based on numeric value.
+But to qualify for this treatment, the third-party grading service and cert number must be the same as when the sticker was originally given.

 • If I want to submit coins but want to use my private insurance, where can I indicate that on the submission form?

-There are multiple shipping methods available for members that are using their private insurance and they are listed in the Shipping Method area of the submission form.
+There are multiple shipping methods available for members that are using their private insurance, and they are listed in the Shipping Method area of the submission form.
 Please be aware that Federal Express and UPS require an established account to use those shipping methods and both of those shipping methods require a delivery speed which must be checked on the submission form.
 If choosing a USPS shipping service (e.g. Express, Registered, Priority), CAC will use your insurance and bill for the USPS postage and signature fees.
 You must list your account number if using Federal Express or UPS.
 The maximum insurance limit per package must be listed for all shipping methods chosen.
 DO NOT check the box for “CAC Shipping” when using your private insurance.

 • Can I drop off coins in person at your office?

 If you are a CAC member, you may drop off coins in person at our office provided you call to make an appointment.
+You can Contacut Us here.

 • What is the turnaround time for my submissions to be processed?

 Processing of submissions varies depending on the volume of submissions in-house at the time.
+The Stickering office does not have estimated turnaround times like the Grading office does as the workflow is different.

 • What documentation is needed to have my previously stickered coin re-stickered?

 Coins presented for re-stickering should have the tag from the old coin holder or a color scan of the coin in its previous holder sent with the submission form.
+But regardless of the information provided, the coin must be from the same third-party grading service and have the same grade and cert number.
+If any of those three elements have changed, the coin will not qualify for the resticker service and related fee.

 • What qualifies as a true re-sticker?